Mr-Perfection/rails-adventure/README.md

 $ rails db:migrate:reset                #to clear all the datbases
 $ rails generate migration add_index_to_users_email         #create an index as user's email for user data
 $ rails generate migration add_password_digest_to_users password_digest:string          #password_digest is hashed password.
 Need to be kept for authentication
+$ rails generate migration add_remember_digest_to_users remember_digest:string          #remember_digest is basically create a cookie so that user can
+                                                                                        #be still signed in.
 ```
 We can undo a single migration step using
 ```